r0jjames/acn-backend-holiday-assignment/README.md

 - `GET /api/holidays/{year}/count` - Get the number of public holidays not falling on weekends for given country codes.
 - `GET /api/holidays/{year}/common` - Get the common holidays for two countries in a given year.

-## OpenAPI Documentation

-The application uses OpenAPI (Swagger) for API documentation.
-Once the application is running, you can access the documentation UI at: http://localhost:8080/swagger-ui.html